Marlyn-Mayienga/Historia_Website/README.md

 > This website shows the program and history of the National museum in Kenya - Historia Mamboleo Museum.
 There are different specialists talking about the world of art and the different program segments for the day.
 The sponsors for the event have also been mentioned.

 The website can be viewed on a desktop or a small screen size device.
+This is the recording with the description of my Historia Summit website: https://www.loom.com/share/32ba788daa1d42afb941180eb3c243d1

 ## Built With
 - HTML